menchelab/Analytics_Module/readme.md

 containing network data and the VR-baased front end.
 It is implemented in Flask, a minimalist Python-based framework for web development.*

-# Installing and running locally (mac/linux)
+# Installing and running locally (mac/linux/windows)

 1. Make sure you are running Python 3 (we tested with 3.6 and up), preferably in a virtual environment.
+If using Windows check out the guide at: https://flask.palletsprojects.com/en/1.1.x/installation/ for instructions about how to get a virtualenv set up right.
 1. Clone this repository `git clone git@github.com:menchelab/dataserver.git`
 1. Navigate to the repo `cd dataserver`
 1. Install dependencies `pip install -r requirements.txt`